zevtyardt/proxy.rs/README.md

 - `--types <TYPES>...`: Type(s) (protocols) to check for proxy support.
 Possible values: HTTP, HTTPS, SOCKS4, SOCKS5, CONNECT:80, CONNECT:25.
 - `--files <FILES>...`: Path to the file with proxies.
 If specified, it is used instead of providers.
 - `--levels <LEVELS>...`: Level(s) of anonymity (for HTTP only).
 By default, any level.
 Possible values: Transparent, Anonymous, High.
+- `--max-tries <MAX_TRIES>`: The maximum number of attempts to check a proxy.
+Default: 1.
 - `--support-cookies`: Flag indicating that the proxy must support cookies.
 - `--support-referer`: Flag indicating that the proxy must support referer.
 - `-c, --countries <COUNTRIES>...`: List of ISO country codes where the proxies should be located.